You heard it here first. I miss the azaleas.

 But fear not.
 I have a plan.
 It’s not the best time of year to be moving stuff around, but if I do it now I will immediately see the effect of the changes I make.

 The bird table is repaired and the birds are back.
-But the squirrels, as ever, have had the last word.
+The squirrels, as ever, have had the last word.
 I witnessed one of the little blighters stripping the flowers off the pinks.
-Not to eat them, oh no. They’ve just left them in a pile on top of the wall.
+Not to eat them, oh no. Just to leave them in a pile on top of the wall.
 How mean is that?

 Could it be because we tested the twirler and at least one of the squirrels got a free fairground ride?